 Epiphytes are numerous including orchids.
 Woody climbers, lianas, are well represented and include the very spiny rattans.
 The high rainfall gives rise to a rich community of ferns and mosses.
 Palms, rhododendrons, tree ferns and rare mistletoes add to the area’s high botanical value.

 The Kesepuhan community live in the southern part of the park with their main village at Ciptagelar.
 The Kasepuhan are linked to the Baduy; their belief system is Sunda Wiwitan although influenced by Islam combining animism and Sundanese traditions.
 The Kasepuhan continue to use traditional agricultural methods with a strong emphasis on eco-friendly techniques of farming and in management of forest land.
 The main ritual of the Kasepuhan community is Seren Taun, or rice harvest thanksgiving that also marks the new agriculture year.

->

-> There are various tracks within the Halimun National Park.
-For 2016, the following program is proposed.
+There are various tracks within the Halimun National Park.
 A Circular, containing specific details, will be sent to those who express interest in joining.

->

-> Friday: By car from Jakarta.
+Friday: By car from Jakarta.
 Arrive anytime during the day at the Ocean Queen Resort, Pelabuhan Ratu.
 This is a family resort so if you have family members who are not hikers, they may like to spend a weekend at the Ocean Queen Resort without joining the hikes.